-The results of path analysis are presented in Figure 3 and Table 1 for each of the remaining species arranged by order of seasonal flowering sequence.
-The direct relationship between AGDU and FFD was significant in 12 out of 19 species analyzed suggesting an important role of temperature in determining flowering time for a majority of species.
-All twelve species with significant AGDU effects had positive coefficients, indicating that warmer temperatures earlier in the year led to earlier flowering.
-The five first flowering species had strong and significant relationships between AGDU and FFD.
-Later flowering species typically had weaker, inconclusive relationships and few were significant.
-For the direct effect of AGDU on SPDX, only 5 of 19 were significant and all regression coefficients were weakly positive.
-Winter temperatures (AGDU) also had indirect effects on flowering time (FFD) through intermediary effects on the snowpack in March (SPDX) for 1 species (Zigadenus elegans).
+The results of path analysis are presented in Figure 3, showing direct effects, and Table 1, showing indirect effects, for each species arranged by order of seasonal flowering sequence.
+The direct relationship between ST and FFD was significant in 12 out of 24 species analyzed suggesting an important role of temperature in determining flowering time for a majority of species.
+All twelve species with significant ST effects had negative regression coefficients, indicating that warmer temperatures earlier in the year led to earlier flowering.
+Most species with a significant relationship between ST and FFD were early flowering species.
+For the direct effect of ST on SPDX, 12 of 24 species were significant and most regression coefficients were weakly negative.
+This means that the higher the spring temperature, the lower the snowpack on day X. Only one species (Ranunculus abortivus) had an indirect effect of spring temperature on flowering time (FFD) through intermediary effects on the snowpack in March (SPDX)).

 The relationship between snowfall in the winter months (TSNOW) and snowpack in March (SPDX) was a predictably strong one.
 The path coefficient between the two variables was positive and significant for all species.
 TSNOW was expected to be related to SPDX because both describe winter snowfall.
-However, only three out of the 19 species had a significant relationship between SPDX and FFD.
-In one species (Cypripedium candidum) the path coefficient was negative indicating that relatively large amounts of winter snowfall led to earlier flowering compared to years when there was less winter snowfall (Fig. 4).
-However, in the other two species (Zigadenus elegans and Rosa arkansana) the regression coefficients were positive indicating that greater snowpack delayed flowering.
-The is consistent with the pattern observed in other species in this analysis, though they were not significant (Fig. 4).
-There were significant indirect effects of TSNOW on FFD for the same three species through its effects on SPDX (Table 1).
+However, only 6 out of the 19 species had a significant relationship between SPDX and FFD.
+In two species (Cypripedium candidum and Amorpha canescens) the path coefficient was negative indicating that relatively large amounts of winter snowfall led to earlier flowering compared to years when there was less winter snowfall (Fig. 4).
+However, in the other four species (Caltha palustris, Ranunculus aborivus, Zigadenus elegans and Rosa arkansana) the regression coefficients were positive indicating that greater snowpack delayed flowering.
+There were significant indirect effects of TSNOW on FFD through the intermediary effects of SPDX seven of the 24 species (Table 1).
+Four of the species with significant indirect effects had significant direct effects for SPDX on FFD.

 Discussion

+Our results indicate that as climate change over the past 50 years has led to increases in temperature and winter precipitation (Table 1) there has been a corresponding shift in first flowering date of many prairie plant species as seen in other studies (Dunnell and Travers 2011, Wolkovich et al. 2012).
+The direction and magnitude of flowering time shifts depended on the species, but over 30% of them shifted by at least 5 days on average.
+Likewise, spring-time temperatures and both snowfall and snowpack increased over time suggested direct and indirect relationships between environmental variables and flowering time.
+However, in contrast to studies of alpine communities we found evidence of a stronger effect of temperature on FFD than of the timing of snowmelt or total snowfall.